sassoftware/sas-container-recipes/README.md

 # How to clone from GitHub

-These examples are for a linux host that has git and docker installed.
+These examples are for a Linux host that has Git and Docker installed.
-This can be done on Windows (with Powershell), and on a Mac too.
+You can clone on Windows (with Powershell), and on a Mac too.
 To keep the example simple, we'll put the cloned folder in your $HOME directory.

 ```